-We proudly present our smallholder farmer coffees.
+We proudly present our producer friends and their coffees.

 Nicaragua might have been in the shadow of its neighbours for a long time, but this is changing.
 This Side Up and local partner Francisco work with a group of smallholders who are determined to conquer the world with their incredibly clean, chocolaty and cherry-sweet coffees.